 I want to go a little further into that last part because it can be tricky.
 Let's say you have the following data from someone who used our contact form:

-E-mail has to be scrapped no matter what, it could always lead to the identification of someone.
+E-mail is most likely to lead to the identification of someone.
 The others, by itself, could or could not lead to the identification of someone.
 For example, if you delete all the data and just kept company, in theory, if only a single person works at that company - they could be identified.

 If you kept the first and last name, in reality, there may be many people with the same name, but there could also be just one Mr. Foo Bar in the whole world.

 Because you never know what users enter in comment/question fields, automated anonymization of data can be troublesome.
 In the case of our contact form, someone will always read and respond to submissions.
-They should be responsible for the personal data is correctly removed.
+They should be responsible for the personal data and make sure it is correctly removed.

 So either we delete the record completely or anonymize it.
 An example of anonymizing the data could be like the following: